GsNrio/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 This current push is a function that multiplies 2 integers.
 This current push is a function that prints the numbers from 0 to 9 followed by a new line.
 This current push is a function that prints the numbers 0 to 1 followed by 3 followed by 5 to 9 followed by a newline.
-This current push is a function
+This current push is a function that prints ten times the numbers from 0 to 14.
 This current push is a function
 This current push is a function
 This current push